MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 Default values for these permissions are set for team project collections and project groups.
 For example, <strong>Project Collection Administrators</strong>, <strong>Project Administrators</strong>, and <strong>Build Administrators</strong> are given all of the above permissions by default.

-Once you have been added as a team member, you are a member of the Contributors group.
-This allows you to define and manage builds and releases.
+Once you've been added as a team member, you're a member of the Contributors group.
+This group permission allows you to define and manage builds and releases.
 The most common built-in groups include Readers, Contributors, and Project Administrators.

 For more information on default permissions, see [Default permissions and access quick reference](../../organizations/security/permissions-access.md).